The real Sound of Music: Maria was no flibbertigibbet, and she didn’t teach the kids songs

 She did not teach the children how to sing.
 They were actually coached in four-part harmonies by Father Franz Wasner, a young priest who came to the von Trapp villa in 1935.
 The family group was later championed by Lotte Lehmann, the soprano muse of composer Richard Strauss.

-The eldest von Trapp child was not “sixteen going on seventeen”.
-He was a New England doctor called Rupert who was 54-years-old when the film was released.
+The eldest von Trapp child was not “16 going on 17”.
+He was a New England doctor called Rupert who was 54 years old when the film was released.
 And he certainly never dated a Nazi.

 There were two von Trapp films before The Sound of Music.
 The Trapp Family (1956) and The Trapp Family in America (1958) were such sizeable box office hits in West Germany that Hollywood came circling.
 Paramount Pictures purchased the United States film rights, intending to produce an English-language version with Audrey Hepburn as Maria.